flotiq/flotiq-docs/docs/panel/content-types.md

 ![](images/TypeDefinitionsMenu.png){: .center .border}

-If you don't have any CTDs yet, you see tiles with predefined CTDs from which you can choose your first one by clicking on the tile representing your chosen CTD.
-You can also create one from scratch by clicking `Custom` tile or by clicking `Add definition` button in the top right corner of the page.
+If you don't have any CTDs yet, you see tiles with predefined CTDs.
+Select your first one or create such from scratch by choosing `Custom`.
+It is also possible to create additional CTD by clicking `Add definition` button in the top right corner of the page.
 To learn more about predefined CTDs, head [here](./predefined-content-types.md)

 ![](images/TypeDefinitionsTiles.png){: .center .width75 .border}